aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/working-with-pages/_index.md

 - [Add Pages](/pdf/java/add-pages/) - add pages at desired location or to the end of a PDF file and delete a page from you document.
 - [Move Pages](/pdf/java/move-pages/) - move pages from one document to another.
+- [Get and Set Page Properties](/pdf/java/get-and-set-page-properties/) - you can learn how to get numbers in PDF file, get page properties and determine page color.
 - [Delete Pages](/pdf/java/delete-pages/) - delete page from your PDF file using PageCollection collection.
 - [Change Page size](/pdf/java/change-page-size) - you can change PDF page size with code snippet using Aspose.PDF library.
 - [Rotate Pages](/pdf/java/rotate-pages/) - you can change the page orientation of pages in an existing PDF file.